rancher/docs/content/rancher/v2.6/en/cluster-admin/cleaning-cluster-nodes/_index.md

 ### Removing K3s

-To remove the K3s installation, run the `k3s-uninstall` script, that is already present on the node:
+To remove the K3s installation, run the `k3s-uninstall` script that is already present on the node:

 ```
 sudo k3s-uninstall.sh